New Paragraph

 General Information about our UUC Zen meditation group:

 The UUC Zen Group sits as Bright Cloud Zen, an affiliate of the Empty Moon Zen Sanghas and a member sangha of the UU Buddhist Fellowship.
-Bright Cloud Zen practice groups are supported by the Rev. Janine Seitetsu Larsen, a UUC Covenanted Community Minister recently retired as Director of Ministries at UUC.
+Bright Cloud Zen practice groups are supported by the Rev. Janine Seitetsu Larsen, a UUC Covenanted Community Minister who retiredat the end of June, 2025, as Director of Ministries at UUC.
 She is a long-time UU and a former regional staff member of the Unitarian Universalist Association.
-Ordained by James Ford, Roshi, she was installed by Empty Moon Zen in 2019 as Bright Cloud's Resident Zen Priest in Seattle.
+Ordained by James Myoun Ford, Roshi, she was installed by Empty Moon Zen in 2019 as Bright Cloud's Resident Zen Priest in Seattle.
 Janine has received initial transmission (Denkai) as a Zen Teacher in the Empty Moon lineage.

 Our two-hour meditation & study group on Tuesdays & Fridays are the most widely attended of our various practice periods.
 It includes simple opening and closing chants, two periods of silent sitting, walking meditation, refreshment, and teaching.
 Most often, our teaching of the day is a shared reading from a selected Dharma Text; sometimes there may be a dharma talk or other discussion.